-Applies to golimumab: subcutaneous solution
+Applies to golimumab: intravenous solution, subcutaneous solution

 Other side effects have included serious and sometimes fatal infections due to bacterial, mycobacterial, invasive fungal, viral, protozoal, or other opportunistic pathogens.
 Among opportunistic infections, tuberculosis, histoplasmosis, aspergillosis, candidiasis, coccidioidomycosis, listeriosis, and pneumocystosis were the most commonly reported with TNF blockers.